tbellembois/gobkm/README.md

 The purpose of this project was to study the Go programming language in its different aspects (OOP, databases, HTML templates, learning curve).

-GoBkm uses [Google](http://www.google.com) to retrieve sites favicon, the [FontAwesome](https://fontawesome.github.io/Font-Awesome/) library for folders and bookmarks icons and the [OpenClipart](https://openclipart.org/) library for the drag ghost icon.

 ![screenshot](screenshot.png)

 ## Usage